 Prior to joining FMI, Gretchen worked for Ralston Purina and Coca-Cola Enterprises in operations management.
-Gretchen also served as President/CEO of The Women’s Foundation of Colorado and Assistant Dean of the Daniels College of Business at the University of Denver.
+Most recently, Gretchen served as President/CEO of The Women’s Foundation of Colorado and Assistant Dean of the Daniels College of Business at the University of Denver.

 Gretchen is a graduate of the University of Denver MBA program, and received her Bachelor of Science in mechanical engineering from Southern Methodist University.
 In addition, she holds a Master of Nonprofit Management from Regis University.